vaquerizaslab/chess/README.md

   (index/name), which is then used to refer to that region in sparse matrix format (see above).

-* A Hi-C matrix file in sparse matrix format for the query sample.
+* A normalized Hi-C matrix file in sparse matrix format for the query sample.

 * A BED file with region information for the query Hi-C matrix.